dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 ### Following gradients
 There are many methods for constructing adversarial perturbations and they can roughly be categorized by how much access they have to the network they are attacking.
 All of the methods, however, seek the same goal: to maximally change a function's output given a minimal change in its input.
-To illustrate how attackers achieve this, lets consider an example where the function input is the position on a map and the function output is the elevation at that position.
+To illustrate how attackers achieve this, let's consider an example where the function input is the position on a map and the function output is the elevation at that position.
 We can summarize such a function with a [topographic map](https://openpress.usask.ca/geolmanual/chapter/overview-of-topographic-maps/).
 Topographic maps use iso-elevation lines to indicate altitude, which means your elevation is constant if you walk along the line.
-This is illustrated in the next figure.
+This is illustrated in the following figure:

 ![topographic-elevation]
 {: style="text-align: center; font-size:11pt"}

 **fig. 2**
-Topographic maps indicate altitude with iso-elevation.
+Topographic maps indicate altitude with iso-elevation lines.
 {: style="text-align: center; font-size:11pt"}

 Following the goal we defined earlier, we want to determine how to minimally change our position and maximally increase our elevation.
-There are two things to focus on to solve this: one is where to start and the second is what direction to walk from that point.
+There are two things to consider to solve this: one is where to start and the second is what direction to walk from there.
 In the case of adversarial examples the starting position is fixed to be the original input, like the dog or mantis above.
 In the figure below we indicate a starting position with the smiley face.
 The optimal direction to climb at any given position is orthogonal to the iso-elevation lines.
+This orthogonal direction aligns with the maximum gradient of the function, which is a term in math that has an intuitive mapping on to gradients in common language, such as a temperature gradient or the grade of a hill.
+That is to say that the _gradient_ indicates how much the function's output changes for a given minimal directional change in the function's input.

 ![topographic-ascent]
 {: style="text-align: center; font-size:11pt"}

 **fig. 3**
-A path that is orthogonal to the iso-elevation lines in a topographic map indicates the fastest way to change elevation.
+A path that is orthogonal to the iso-elevation lines in a topographic map indicates the fastest way to change altitude.
 {: style="text-align: center; font-size:11pt"}

-All methods for finding adversarial examples are derived from this same guiding principal.
+All methods for finding adversarial examples are derived from this same guiding principal, which is to use _gradients_ to determine what direction to go.
 I'll explain in the wrap-up that this is considered a _local_ perspective on finding an optimal direction.
-In the [previous post]({{site.url}}/posts/2021/05/response-geometry/) on iso-response contours, I explained how images can be thought of as arrows reaching to points in a high-dimensional space.
+In my [previous post]({{site.url}}/posts/2021/05/response-geometry/) on iso-response contours, I explained how images can be thought of as arrows reaching to points in a high-dimensional space.
 Along this line of reasoning, an adversarial perturbation can be drawn as an arrow extending from the original input with some direction and magnitude.
-This the same concept that we are using in figure 3: each red arrow starts at some position and ends at some other position, and just like each point on that map has an analogous location in the world (in this case Hawaii), each point in our neuron iso-response contour figures have analogous images.
+This the same concept that we are using in figure 3: each red arrow starts at some position and ends at some other position.
+And just like each point on that map has an analogous location in the world (in this case Hawaii), each point in our neuron iso-response contour figures have analogous images.
 To determine the input perturbation that maximally changes a function's output, we choose arrow directions that are orthogonal to the function's iso-response contours.
 Usually that function is an entire neural network, but the explanation works just as well if we instead use a single neuron.